 Book reviews allow students to evaluate the text.
 Students critique how well the book is written as well as how enjoyable the book is to read.

-Nonfiction Book Reports
+Nonfiction Book Reports Templates

-Book reports can also be written for nonfiction books.
+Book reports templates can also be written for nonfiction books.
 Nonfiction book reports should include a summary, how text features were used, connections, and a brief book review.

 Students take notes on the main idea and find three pieces of evidence to support the main idea.
 Then, students use their notes to write a short summary about what they read.